superfly/docs/laravel/the-basics/cron-and-queues.html.md

 We created an additional process group `cron = "cron -f"`.
 This tells the VM to run the cron daemon rather than start the web server.

+Edit your `Dockerfile` to add additional cron definitions to `/etc/cron.d` if you need.
+The `cron -f` command will load any cron definitions found in any files in that location.

 ## Queue Worker

 We can start an instance of our queue worker by adding another process.
 In this example, we'll add a `worker` process group in addition to `app` and `cron` processes.